derekrjones/angular-styleguide/README.md

   *Why?*: Self referencing can break encapsulation as the methods could be replaced.

-  *Why?*: This discourages storing state on the interface, and forces you to use getters/setters instead.
+  *Why?*: This discourages storing state on the interface, and encourages you to use getters/setters instead.
 Setting properties directly on the interface can have unintended side-effects.

   **(AVOID)**
   ```javascript